LuisThiamNye/ButteryTaskbar2/README.md

 - The taskbar is shown under these conditions:
 	- Holding down the Windows key.
 	- The Start menu or other special windows like the tray overflow window, notification area, action centre, or task view are active.
+- Scroll at the bottom edge of the primary monitor to open the Start menu.
 - Enable or disable functionality with the shortcut: `Ctrl` + `Win` + `F11`
 - Tray icon.
 Click it (left or right) to close the program.